mborik/z80-macroasm-vscode/README.md

   > default: `false`

 ### Formatter:
+- `z80-macroasm.format.enabled` - Turn on the experimental feature of format on-type or on-save.
+  > default: `false`
 - `z80-macroasm.format.baseIndent` - How many tabstops you prefer before the instructions or keywords.
   > default: `2`
 - `z80-macroasm.format.controlIndent` - How many tabstops you prefer before the control structure keywords, selections, modules, or blocks.